 - Difficulty swallowing

 Several risk factors including poor hygiene, a diet high in sugar, or dry mouth may make more patients prone to a tooth infection than others.
+If any of these symptoms sound familiar to you, contact Dentistry of the Queen City.

 Steps to Prevent Tooth Infection